LesLivia/hri_deployment/README.md

 This repository contains the implementation of a deployment framework for assistive robots applications, specifically targeting the healthcare setting.
-The deployment framework builds upon the work presented in the following articles:
+The deployment framework is presented in detail in:
+- [*A Deployment Framework for Formally Verified Human-Robot Interactions*][paper4] and builds upon the work presented in the following articles:
 - [*A Model-driven Approach for the Formal Analysis of Human-Robot Interaction Scenarios*][paper3]
 - [*Formal Verification of Human-Robot Interaction in Healthcare Scenarios*][paper2]
 - [*Statistical Model Checking of Human-Robot Interaction Scenarios*][paper1]